KartofellFirst/Hotoe/README.md

 <details><summary>I don’t understand</summary>
 It's fine, follow step by step: <br>
+0. Make sure <a href="Installation.md">hotoe CLI</a> is installed and working on your device
 1. Create a folder for your project somewhere, to keep files organized <br>
 2. Create a file named <code>index.html</code> in this folder <br>
 3. Right-click it and open with your text editor (not browser) <br>